softlayer/sl-ember-translate/README.md

 ## Use as a Mixin

 By using the *sl-get-translation* mixin on your controllers you can enable quick access to translations through the standard *Ember.get* method by simply prepending "translation." to the beginning of the key you want translated.
-This is especially useful in templates where the use of the *sl-ember-translate* component is not possible.
+This is especially useful in templates where the use of the *sl-translate* component is not possible.
 In those situations the path *controller.translate.[key]* will provide the translation for the specified key.

 ---